 Both companies triple-test their products for potency and purity in third-party laboratories to ensure maximum safety.

 1. Area 52

-Area 52 is a California-based manufacturer that offers a broad range of cannabinoid-based extracts known for their exceptionally high terpene levels.
+Area 52 is a Nevada-based manufacturer that offers a broad range of cannabinoid-based extracts known for their exceptionally high terpene levels.
 The brand specializes in delta 8 THC distillate, which it sources from organic hemp farms in Colorado and Kentucky.

 These products are free from solvents and harsh acids.
 The conversion process from CBD is conducted by highly qualified lab workers to ensure 100% purity of the final formulas.

 You can choose from basic forms of delta 8 THC, such as gummies, tinctures, and vape pens.
 Area 52 also offers a selection of real full-spectrum CBD products crafted for different health needs, such as energy and sleep.